LaboratoireMecaniqueLille/crappy/examples/README.md

 - **custom_objects** contains examples of instantiation and use of custom defined objects in CRAPPY.
 It is where you should look to learn how to implement your own functionalities and hardware.
+- **vision_blocks** contains examples of the independent image acquisition, processing, display and recording Blocks, as well as custom VisionBlock implementations.
+It is where you should look to learn how to build image pipelines using ImageLinks.
 - **fake_tests** contains various examples that use the ``FakeMachine`` Block.
 - **modifiers** contains for each ``Modifier`` object a usage example.
 It is where you should look if you want to learn how to use ``Modifier`` objects.